- 1 Top 6 Best CPU Fans

 Next, we measured each CPU based on its ability to do its job and keep your CPU cool.
 Whether via liquid cooling or fan cooling, each CPU cooler should, at the very least, keep your CPU within acceptable temperature ranges at both idle and stock conditions.
 However, the best CPU fans can keep your processor’s temperature in check during overclocked conditions, too, when temperatures are most likely to rise more than usual.

 Finally, we rated CPU coolers based on their overall design and build quality.
 PC components are designed to look cool, for a lack of better word, and that’s what most PC builders are looking for.
 However, it’s just as important to get a fan that has a solid build quality.
 You won’t want it wearing out after a year or two.
 And if it does, you’ll want an option that also provides a warranty longer than a year.
+No matter which cooling system you choose, this guide will leave you satisfied.

 Best CPU Fan Buyer’s Guide